 Confidential computer software.
-Valid license from HPE required for possession, use or copying.
+Except as specifically indicated otherwise, a valid license from Micro Focus is required for possession, use or copying.
 Consistent with FAR 12.211 and 12.212, Commercial Computer Software, Computer Software Documentation, and Technical Data for Commercial Items are licensed to the U.S. Government under vendor's standard commercial license.

-Copyright Notice
+Copyright notice